-Let’s establish the fact that I have tried and experimented with making just about every margarita recipe imaginable.
-From jalapeño to skinny to frozen mango… we’ve shaken, stirred and blended them all over the years.
+Let’s establish the fact that I have tried and experimented with making just about every classic margarita recipe imaginable.
+From jalapeño to skinny to frozen mango… we’ve shaken, stirred, and blended them all over the years.
 And had a really good time doing it, I might add.

 But these days when I find myself craving that unmistakeable combination of good tequila and lime juice, I usually turn to the classic version that’s become our go-to.